 "It was, for what it's worth, TS Eliot's favourite film.
 The drama is presented with stark economy, its words subservient to the slow exposition of its plot, and the characterization admittedly less subtle than Shakespeare's.
 But I doubt the Bard would have turned in his grave.
 Kurosawa's parallel eloquence matches Shakespeare's so completely that it even outshines that of Verdi's musical version."

 So I love THRONE OF BLOOD, but wish the English version had kept the original title "Spiderweb Castle."
-I probably would have seen it sooner, thinking there might be giant spiders in it.
+I probably would have seen it sooner, imagining spider rampages.
 As it is I've grown comfortable with Orson Welles version and that's surely my favorite.
 I dream of being able to go back in time and see his Voodoo stage version of the 1930s that made him a star in Harlem.
 But he didn't star in that production, and if e'er an Illinois ham war born to play Macbeth, drunkenly unspooling vast gusts of Shakespearean wind, Welles war.

 The main set for Welles' version, a mishmash of found objects from Republic's western scenery department, consists of the side of a rocky cliff with trails for the horses propped up by columns, like some Escheresque mind trap.
 Welles' sweaty face foregrounded against the processionals of horses makes them drip like ghost cops from a SHOCK CORRIDOR dream sequence drainpipe.
 Dig this perceptive piece from a professor named KJ:

-Suffice it to say, Lady MacBeth (Francesca Annis) in the Polanski is a young, young hottie, unlike the Macbeth of either of the other films, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
-Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch) seems more a madness born of Apollonian narcissism and flipside paranoia rather than sleep deprivation or, in the Kurosawa case, supernatural fatalism.
+Suffice it to say, Lady MacBeth (Francesca Annis) in the Polanski is a hottie, unlike the Macbeth of either of the other films, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
+Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch) seems more a madness born of Apollonian narcissism and flipside paranoia rather than sleep deprivation or, in the Kurosawa case, supernatural fatalism and schizophrenia.
 Take your pick, or pick 'em all, you can't go wrong.
 Just kill the king... when I draw the Queen of Hearts, my dear breast-nursed serpent.
-There is no cooler name to say than Banquo.
+There is no cooler name to say while drunk than...
+Banquo.